Low Coupon Gilts - still a smart option for today’s investor?

 A further factor of late has been intensifying concerns over the UK government's finances, which have cast a shadow over the gilt market.
 Long-term borrowing costs have surged, with 30-year gilt yields reaching their highest levels since 1998, driven by investor anxiety about rising fiscal deficits, inflationary pressures, and the scale of debt issuance ahead of the November budget.

-By focusing on short-dated low duration gilts, the effects of this market volatility will be minimised for investors, with the risks of default by the UK government still very low in our view.
+By focusing on short-dated low duration gilts, the effects of this market volatility will be minimized for investors, with the risks of default by the UK government still very low in our view.

 In a high-yield, high-volatility environment, short-dated low coupon gilts offer a rare combination of security, predictability, and tax efficiency - qualities that remain valuable even as market dynamics shift.